 Bishop Susan authored God Gave the Growth: Church Planting in the Episcopal Church and co-edited Acts to Action: The New Testament’s Guide to Evangelism and Mission.
 She co-founded the Acts 8 Movement, a group dedicated to proclaiming resurrection in the Episcopal Church.
 In 2018 Presiding Bishop Michael Curry appointed her to a six-year term on the board of Forward Movement.

-Bishop Susan has been married for over 30 years to her husband, Tom Snook, and they have two grown daughters, Sarah and Julia.
+Bishop Susan has been married for over 30 years to her husband, Tom Snook and they have two grown children.

 1962 Born in Neubrucke, West Germany